📝 Inventory management & stock control · ⏱️ 3 min read

 How much inventory discrepancy is normal?

-An inventory discrepancy of 2-5% is considered acceptable.
-Above 8% there's clearly a problem that needs to be addressed.
-Restaurants with good controls often keep it under 3%.
+An inventory discrepancy of 2-5% is considered acceptable in most operations.
+Above 8% there's clearly a problem that needs immediate attention.
+Restaurants with tight controls often keep it under 3%.

 Can I completely prevent inventory discrepancies?

 No, a small discrepancy will always exist due to human error and natural loss.
-The goal is to stop big leaks, not to be perfect.
+The goal is to stop big leaks, not achieve perfection.
 Focus on the 20% of products that represent 80% of your value.

 Which products should I track most carefully?

-Focus on expensive products (meat, fish, alcohol) and products you use a lot.
+Focus on expensive products like meat, fish, and alcohol, plus high-volume items.
 A 10% discrepancy in truffles costs more than 50% discrepancy in salt.
-Start with your top 10 most expensive ingredients.
+Start with your top 10 most expensive ingredients - this gives you maximum impact for minimum effort.

 ℹ️ This article was prepared based on official sources and professional expertise.
 While we strive for current and accurate information, the content may differ from the most recent regulations.
 Always consult the official authorities for binding standards.